Hard Edge Statistics of Products of P\'olya Ensembles and Shifted GUE's: Main Result

+Indeed the limit can be pushed into the integral as the integrand is dominated by an integrable function, see the bound~\eqref{Kbound} and~\eqref{Jtildebound}.
+Note that for $\tilde{a}_2t<0$ the difference vanishes due to the analyticity of $K\omega^{(n)}$ in this domain.
 The sign of $\tilde{a}_2$ results from the different orientations of the integrals for the two cases $\tilde{a}_2>0$ and $\tilde{a}_2<0$.
-The convention of the Heaviside step function is chosen such that it is vanishes for all arguments which are not positive.
-After rescaling $t\to |{\rm Im}(z_{\rm start})| t$ and identification with the kernel~\eqref{kernelG.b}, we find
+The convention of the Heaviside step function $\Theta(y)$ is chosen such that it vanishes for all arguments $y\in\mathbb{R}$ which are not positive.
+Eventually we rescale $t\to |{\rm Im}(z_{\rm start})| t$ and take the limit $n\to\infty$.
+Then, we can be identify this part of the contour with the kernel~\eqref{hardkernPolya},